FAQ – Frequently asked questions

 8. Other questions

 Anyone who wishes to enter Switzerland is required to hold a valid travel document made out in his/her name (a passport, emergency passport, temporary passport, ID card, or a special travel document issued to children up to a certain age).
-Please note that citizens of countries listed in Annex 1, Part 1 Visa Handbook I, FOM version and FOM supplement to the Visa Handbook I may enter Switzerland on various expired travel documents.
+Please note that citizens of countries listed in Annex 1, List 1 may enter Switzerland on various expired travel documents:

 Persons wishing to enter Switzerland without a valid travel document will be admitted if citizenship can be proven or shown to be plausible.
 The burden of proof rests with the person concerned and the person(s) accompanying children.
 Proof of citizenship may be furnished by any appropriate means.
 The Federal Office for Migration suggests carrying along the following documents to furnish proof of one's citizenship: